 A popular village among travelers to spend short vacations nearby Kathmandu is Chisapani village.
-Chisapani trek will take you into the Shivapuri National Park, where lies the Chisapani village.
+The Chisapani trek will take you into the Shivapuri National Park, where lies the Chisapani village.

 Located at an altitude of 2160m, Chisapani is a beautiful village that offers fresh and local ambiance in contrast to the distraction of Kathmandu’s commotion.

 You can start your hike from Sundarijal to Chisapani.
 Take either a local bus from the bus park to Sundarijal or hire a jeep.
-After around 45 minutes drive, get off in Sundarijal.
+After around 45 minute’s drive, get off in Sundarijal.

 Sundarijal in itself is a delightful destination to spend quality time with family and friends.
-You will come across huge waterfalls and flora during hikes if you visit the place during spring and monsoon season.
+You will come across huge waterfalls and flora during hikes if you visit the place during spring and monsoon seasons.

-The walking path is steep and uphill so make sure you can walk for hours in those paths.
+The walking path is steep and uphill so make sure you can walk for hours on those paths.
 It would probably take from 5 to 6 hours to reach Chisapani on foot from Sundarijal.
-There are adequate lodges and restaurants where you can rest and savor delicious delicacies to wipe out the hunger after the tiring hike.
+There are adequate lodges and restaurants where you can rest and savor delicious delicacies to wipe out hunger after the tiring hike.

-The Chisapani village is also a renowned hill station that where the crowd can be seen during winter.
+The Chisapani village is also a renowned hill station where the crowd can be seen during winter.
 The village has a stunning landscape and offers some spectacular views of Mt.
 Everest, Annapurna, Manaslu, Ganesh Himal, Langtang Himal, and many more.